 Projections of AR and MR displays are superimposed over a user’s visible surroundings to supplement the real world with digital information.
 As with head-up displays (HUDs) used in the latest automotive and aerospace technologies, these projections must seamlessly blend and interact with physical elements in view at a variety of locations and depths.
 To function correctly, AR and MR projections require precise control of position, light, and color for viewing on an infinite plane.

 ProMetric imagers have helped to define the baseline SAE (Society of Automotive Engineers) testing parameters for HUDs in the automotive and aerospace industry, where the accuracy of projected data is a critical safety factor.
-Radiant’s expertise with this level of precision visual display measurement is equally applicable to AR and MR displays.
-Our imagers can measure objects projected into infinity, using highly-sensitive CCD sensors to locate superimposed objects projected into an ambient environment.
+Radiant’s expertise in precision visual display measurement is also applied to AR and MR displays.
+Our imagers can measure objects projected into infinity, using highly-sensitive scientific-grade image sensors to locate superimposed objects projected into an ambient environment.

 ProMetric cameras feature:

 - Electronically controlled lenses that allow you to remotely adjust camera focus and aperture settings.
 These cameras are uniquely capable of locating augmented projections

 - Advanced software algorithms that use focal settings to measure size and position to determine object “distance” in real-world measurements without the need for focal depth calculation

 - Light and color accuracy measurements to determine accurate brightness (highlights or shadows) in respect to the environment, contributing to the projection’s visibility

 - Evaluation against defined tolerances for luminance, color, and spatial offset.
 You can accurately determine an artificial object’s location, depth, and size